A New Vostok!

 During the 2019-20 summer season, preliminary grading and compaction was conducted at the station site, additional fuel was supplied to Progress (where the station materials are to be delivered), construction camp modules were also delivered, and fuel bases were set up on the traverse route from Progress to Vostok.
 At present, the structure is being disassembled for shipment south to Progress station aboard the nuclear cargo icebreaker (more on the deployment and traverse delivery below).

 So...let's have a look at the new station before it was being disassembled for shipment.
-All of these photos come from this 27 August press release from Russia's Ministry of Natural Resources unless otherwise indicated (use your favorite translator):
+All of these photos come from this archived 27 August 2020 press release from Russia's Ministry of Natural Resources unless otherwise indicated (use your favorite translator):

 trial assembly of the new station